If your question is not listed here, please feel free to ask us.

 We currently have two seasons of Let Me Run each year, in the Fall and Spring.
 Fall Season begins in September or October, runs twice a week for seven weeks, and ends in November or December with the 5k.
 Spring Season typically begins in March or April, runs twice a week for seven weeks, and ends in late May or early June with the 5k.
 (One week off for spring break is factored into this schedule.)

 Most schools require online registration, but scholarship applications can be online or on paper.
+As we have limited scholarship funding available, please reach out to your regional director for more details.

 Absolutely!
 Let Me Run encourages all boys to join, regardless of skill level or previous running experience.